yhjifeng/rice-doc/docs/PlayerTitle/en_US/log.md

 1. **Optimized** Better adaptation to 1.18
 2. **Optimization** The monster immunity in buffs can now be set to take effect in the world

 > /plt setTitleBuff 1 monster_truce world
-The last parameter is added to the previous command and is the name of the world in effect Do not pass the last command to make all worlds effective by default
+The last parameter of the command is the valid world name
+Not passing the last parameter will validate all worlds by default

 #### 2.9.4 update small helper
 - The configuration file is unchanged from version 2.9.3, just replace the jar directly.